 Mar-Vell was a captain in the Kree Army.
 In the military, he received advanced training in hand-to-hand combat as well as armed combat with a multitude of weapons.
 He also had a firm understanding of warfare and was an apt tactician.

 Mar-Vell can fly unaided in space at, or in excess of, light speeds, no longer needing food for sustenance.
 He appears to be stronger in the day when on Earth as to siphon solar energy.

-Mar-Vell's leadership is often an underrated category in his skillset, but is evidenced in his categorical role of leader when teaming with with Earth's mightiest heroes, namely The Avengers (as evidenced in the first cosmic cube saga involving Thanos, which is chronicled in CM #25-#33 and spotlighted on the cover of CM #31) in any of his incarnations.
+Mar-Vell's leadership is often an underrated category in his skillset, but is evidenced in his categorical role of leader when teaming with with Earth's mightiest heroes, namely The Avengers (as evidenced in the first cosmic cube saga involving Thanos, which is chronicled in CM #25-#33) in any of his incarnations.

 Another misconception is that Mar-Vell needed the nega bands for the power of flight, which is erroneous journalism at best, as he was granted this and other powers (teleportation and illusion casting) by the being called "Zo" which ended up being a from for an internal conspiracy in the Kree Supreme Council.